|This month, Paul Grosse gives you more insight into

 unicode.html file, that the codes from 32 to 127 can be

 written as Unicode values thus obfuscating their true

-in an attempt to get though filtering proxies that would otherwise filter out their pages.
+In addition, some malicious websites use them in an attempt to get though filtering proxies that would otherwise filter out their pages.

 Remember: '%73%65%78' will sell just about anything.